 They will build on their understanding of a healthy and varied diet, looking at seasonality and different cooking techniques.

 Our DT curriculum enables and encourages children to become critical thinkers.
 They look at existing designs to analyse and assess their effectiveness, then consider ways of redesigning and reconstructing to meet their own requirements.
 To this end, our children learn to become resourceful, innovative and enterprising individuals who are passionate and excited about the design and making process.
-Learning is assessed through the children's ability to research, design, make and evaluate their own work.

 Click on the link below to see what we teach in DT: what the children need to know and understand and the skills and attitudes they will develop as they are learning in DT:-